 Tired of virtual analog synthesizers with little pretend keyboards and no control voltage?
 Viking gives you the authentic classic analog synthesizer experience.
 Everything you would find in a rack mounted hardware synth is here, and realistic, in an actual rack.
 Every aspect of the synth was carefully modeled after real hardware.
 Viking is available as a Rack Extension that integrates seamlessly with Propellerhead Reason.
 Own Reason?
-Visit the Propellerhead Rack Extensions Shop for a free trial.
+Viking is available for free trial and purchase in the Propellerhead Shop.

 At the heart of Viking are three adjustable wave oscillators.
 The wave shaping circuit gives the oscillators a unique sound that can’t be achieved by the fixed choices found in most synths.
 A noise oscillator provides three types of noise, one specifically modeled after classic hardware.